 Thanks to the growth of financial tech, consumer tech, education tech, and lending tech, I was able to ride the tech wave with Financial Samurai.
-I. I didn’t clearly know all the different type of tech changes that would occur in every industry in 2009.
+I wrote about leveraging technology to more quickly achieve financial freedom.
+I didn’t clearly know all the different type of tech changes that would occur in every industry in 2009.
 All I knew was that I was sick and tired of working in an underperforming industry.
 I was living in the internet golden era age!

 Thanks to tech, I was able to leave my soul-sucking banking job in early 2012, just 2.5 years after I started Financial Samurai.
-Tech enabled a dummy like me to.
+Tech enabled a dummy like me to start and run his own website pain free.
 To be free from the corporate grind at age 34 and not have to deal with terrible micromanagers who make you want to blow your brains out is a blessing.

 Thanks to the growth of technology, I was able to sell my rental house I bought in early 2005 for $1.52M for $2.74M in 2017 to a technology sector VC!
 The price equated to 30X annual gross rent, which is about a 40% valuation increase (from 23x gross rent), a 80% price increase, and a 600% increase on my 20% downpayment since first purchase.

 Leveraging Technology To Invest In Real Estate